muhammadumair12345/react-virtual-dynamics/CONTRIBUTING.md

-# Contributing to react-virtualizer
+# Contributing to react-virtual-container

-First off, thank you for considering contributing to react-virtualizer!
+First off, thank you for considering contributing to react-virtual-container!
 Your help is essential for keeping it great.

 ## How Can I Contribute?

 ### Reporting Bugs

-If you find a bug, please create an issue on our [GitHub issue tracker](https://github.com/muhammadumair12345/react-virtualizer/issues) with detailed information on how to reproduce the issue.
+If you find a bug, please create an issue on our [GitHub issue tracker](https://github.com/muhammadumair12345/react-virtual-container/issues) with detailed information on how to reproduce the issue.

 ### Suggesting Enhancements